 God is real!
 This very basic point needs to be emphasized in our day and age.
 God is not an object that we worship, an idea, an ideal or a feeling.
 He is a Person - Real, Alive and Active (Heb.
 12:3).
 He is not afar off looking down on us like a bird watching grasshoppers in a field.
 He knows each of us personally and is intricately involved in each of our lives whether we realize it or not.
 He can and will do great things that bring honor and glory to His name.
 He seeks willing vessels to use.

 Real people?
 As opposed to what?
-Many people put a spiritual mask every Sunday.
+Many people put on a spiritual mask every Sunday.
 They head off to church wearing a nice shirt with their Bible under their arm.
 They shake hands with everyone and say how great God is.
 All the while, they are hurting or lonely or struggling with overwhelming temptation.
 We desire to be a real church with real people.
 And real people have problems, faults and temptations.
 To be a help and encouragement, we must ourselves be real.
 As pastor, I share from the pulpit some of the personal struggles I have and how God is working in my life.
-No one has "arrived", and we never will while in these Adamic bodies (Philippians 3:13).
-If you want a church with a perfect pastor, or a man you can worship, this is not the place for you.
+No one has "arrived" and we never will while in these Adamic bodies (Philippians 3:13).
+If you want a church with a perfect pastor or a man you can worship; this is not the place for you.
 This does not mean that we “air dirty laundry” but we do believe in being honest and real with one another about the spiritual journey we are on.
 This honesty helps us to be able to guide, counsel, encourage and pray for one another more effectively.

 In summary, we desire to know and serve God.
 The Real God.
 The Lord Jesus Christ.
 While Jesus was on this earth, He dealt with real issues and spent his time with real people attempting to touch their lives spiritually and physically with the power of God.
 The answer to all of our problems starts with a relationship with the Lord Jesus (see “The Greatest Question” on our home page).
 If we can help you start this relationship or be a help to you in any other way, please contact us.
 And please go back and read that “wordy” motto with these things in mind.
 If God confirms in your heart that this is the essence of what a church ought to be, please visit us.